Skip to main content

 Adjusting the hold

-Push another set_permanent_hold with new values to raise or lower the setpoints.
-The new write supersedes the previous hold.
+Push another operation mode with new values to raise or lower the setpoints, or switch from a band to a single-temperature hold.
+The new write supersedes the previous one.
 No explicit cancel needed.

 -H "Content-Type: application/json" \